 The center consists of faculty, graduate students, and staff in nine laboratories throughout the College of Engineering.
 These laboratories perform both disciplinary and cross-disciplinary research in areas related to acoustics and vibration.
 Areas of research activity include: active control, adaptive structures, flow-induced noise, structural health monitoring, propagation and radiation, rotorcraft acoustics and dynamics, structural vibration and acoustics, and underwater acoustics.

 News and Upcoming Events

 Please welcome these new CAV sponsors:

-We are excited to announce a searchable database of Penn State PhD and MS theses in Acoustics and Vibration is now available to our members.
-You can find links to PDFs of most of the theses in the database.
+We continue to update our searchable database of Penn State PhD and MS theses in Acoustics and Vibration, which is now available to our members.
+You can find links to PDFs of many of the theses in the database.
 We will continue to add other theses as students graduate.